jdwhite48/magni-read/README.md

 ## Pre-Requisites

-* Windows computer
+* Windows 7 or above (tested on Windows 7 and Windows 10)
-* A high-resolution webcam (recommended: 1080p or 4K) that can view reading material
+* A high-resolution webcam (recommended: 1080p or 4K, not interpolated) that can view reading material

 ## Installation

 ### Run

 If you only want to use the application, go to the "Releases" tab and download the latest version!
-To run the application, unzip the downloaded folder:
+To run the application, first extract the .zip file for its contents:

-*Windows 7 and above:*
 ```
-Right click > Extract all... > Choose folder
+Open "MagniRead.zip" > Extract all... > Choose folder to extract to
 ```
-*Windows Vista and below:*
-Install a file archiver such as 7-zip or WinRAR, then extract the files in a similar way

-Open the folder you just created and double-click the "MagniRead.exe" file to run the application.
-If you want to move the executible file somewhere else, create a shortcut:
+Open the folder you just extracted and double-click the "MagniRead.exe" file to run the application.
+If you want to move the file somewhere else, create a shortcut:

 ```
-Right click > Create Shortcut > Move shortcut
+Right click "MagniRead.exe" > Create Shortcut > Move shortcut
 ```
 __*WARNING:*__ Do NOT move the original file outside of this folder, otherwise the application will break.

-*Release coming soon...*

 ### Modify
 ***NOTE:** only recommended if you want to modify or contribute code*